Cancer Patient Support Program

 The CPSP Healing Arts Specialty Clinic offers art therapy for patients and caregivers receiving inpatient and outpatient care to process physical, emotional, and psychological experiences when faced with cancer.
 CPSP strives to ensure that no one faces cancer alone and understands that everyone processes the impact of cancer in different ways.
 Art therapy requires no previous artistic skill and provides individuals with a unique opportunity to process experienced thoughts, emotions, and physical sensations while making art, and discover ways created art products can guide awareness, healing, growth, and connection on their personal journey.
 Healing arts therapy services are also made available for providers on their wellness journey to process grief, foster healing, and reduce compassion fatigue as they continue caring for others.

-For dates and times for Healing Arts Therapy Clinic events, check the CPSP monthly calendar online.
-Questions or would like to register for a class, contact Erica Fox, MA, LCMHC, NCC, ATR, at efox@wakehealth.edu or 336-713-6952.
+View dates and times for upcoming Healing Arts Therapy Clinic events.
+Questions or want to register for a class?
+Contact Erica Fox, MA, LCMHC, NCC, ATR, at efox@wakehealth.edu or 336-713-6952.

 What other CPSP programing is available to me and my family?